 TOUR DATES, DELAYS AND ROUTE CHANGES

-The schedule is established as much as 2 years before the tour, so it is possible that route changes, delays or postponements may become necessary as the tour date approaches.
+The schedule is established over one year before the tour, so it is possible that route changes, delays or postponements may become necessary as the tour date approaches.
 Events beyond our control, such as unexpected weather conditions, political turmoil, and similar causes may require changes to the itinerary.
 We and our providers reserve the right to cancel the tour prior to departure, in which case any payment you have made to us will be refunded what you have paid minus 10% .
 You waive the right to any further claims for compensation or damages, for any loss, consequential damage, expenses, or loss of time or inconvenience which may result from such cancellation.

 The services described herein, and in the itinerary, are organized by us and/or our providers.
 All arrangements made on behalf of you are made on the condition that we and our providers shall not be held responsible for any injury, death, accident, delay, loss or damages which may be caused in all or in part, by the acts or omissions of others.
 The information contained in this page is correct to the best of our knowledge, but we accept no liability for any inaccuracies herein.

 We reserve the right to alter any itinerary or service at any time without penalty.
 Any additional expense or cancellation costs shall be borne solely by you.
 We reserve the right to withdraw or refuse any service to any customer in our sole discretion.
 Your payment of your deposit is your acknowledgment of, and agreement to, the terms herein.